 There are a few schools of thought here when it comes to chicken butchery.
 Some people like to start at the breast.
 For me, I still start the way I was taught in culinary school.
 With the first cut being between the leg and the breast.

 When the time calls for a nice chicken presentation you will want to preserve the chicken skin.

 This means where you make the cuts matters.

 With the first cut, make the cut closers to the leg then the breast.
 In the photo above, see how much skin is between the leg and breast?
 If you cut close to the body/breast, you just cut off all the presentation skin for the breast.
 Make the first cut closer to the leg.

 For presentation, you'll want the skin to drape over the end of the chicken breast.
 Don't get upset while learning how to do this.
 Remember, there is only so much skin to work with, so perfection is almost impossible for most cooks.
 If you follow these directions to come below, you'll be on your way to being very good at this culinary technique.

-Next step is to dislocate the hip bone by moving the legs back under the chicken spine.
-To do this, place you fingers under the location you can see in the photo below.
+The next step is to dislocate the hip bone by moving the legs back under the chicken spine.
+To do this, place your fingers under the location you can see in the photo below.
 While holding the chicken legs and thighs tightly, move the chicken legs downward under the chicken.
 Think of the legs as begin on a hinge, just extend the range of motion of the hinge and the hip bone will dislocate.
 Very easy to do.

 Afterward, the whole chicken will stand upright making it easier to work with and making it safer to make the remaining cuts.